Essential to American freedom and happiness.

 The Ninth Amendment, which requires us to construe federal powers narrowly in favor of the people in their separate states, acknowledges the existence of retained unenumerated rights, but no provision of the Constitution gives federal judges an unlimited power to enforce all of our unenumerated natural rights.
 That duty is left primarily to the people in their separate states. /4

 The ratification of the Fourteenth Amendment did not amend or obviate the Ninth.
 Courts have a duty to nullify legislative enactments, state or federal, that violate the rights of national citizenship, but they should err on the side of protecting federalism.
 The genuinely close calls should be decided in favor of state policy choices and local self-government.
-Otherwise, experience shows that judges will go too far in diminishing the reserved powers of the states and will unlawfully impose their own policy preferences on the people in their separate states.
+Otherwise, judges will go too far in diminishing the reserved powers of the states and will unlawfully impose their own policy preferences on the people in their separate states.

 The Supreme Court has erred in treating the Privileges or Immunities Clause as a dead letter and instead relying on the Due Process and Equal Protection clauses, selectively, to incorporate some enumerated rights against the states, and this error has opened Pandora’s box: an open-ended list of unenumerated rights, imposed at judicial whim. /5